UTAS-Programming-Club/testwebsite/pages/about.md

   The Event Officers(s) would plan and help run the Club's events.
 * Northern Marketing Officer
   The Northern Marketing Officer would prepare and distribute advertising material, and try to get members to attend the Club's events, focusing on northern Tasmania.
-* Two General Member positions
+* One General Member position

 Members are encouraged to contact us if they are at all interested in running for these positions as we would love some assistance.